 Some of these are made purely from one type of greens, such as powdered greens like barley grass or wheatgrass.

-If you're not a lover of eating greens, check out green supplements.
-Find one that works for you, and take every it day.
+If you're not a lover of eating greens, check out some high quality green supplements.
+There's plenty on the market to choose from!

 I always do my best to make dark leafy greens palatable to even the most discerning of my private clients, but until everyone can enjoy preparing greens for themselves, it's good to have the option of taking high quality supplements.